Sanger Research Lab

 Recent Publications:

 • Kwon, M., Lee Cunningham, J., & Jachimowicz, J. M. (2023).
 Discerning Saints: Moralization of Intrinsic Motivation and Selective Prosociality at Work.
-Academy of Management Journal, forthcoming.
+Academy of Management Journal

 • Kwon, M. “Moralization of Intrinsic Motivation,” Academy of Management Annual Meeting, 2022